-In September 2017, the Company's CUL stores in St. Maarten and St. Thomas and the RTW operations in the BVI were impacted by the category five hurricanes Irma and Maria.
-A CUL store in St. Maarten was opened for limited service on November 17, 2017 and is expected to be fully operational by September, 2018.
-A CUL Store in St. Thomas and three RTW stores in the BVI require complete reconstruction and are expected to re-open over the next 18 months.
-The hurricane related store closures negatively impacted sales and EBITDA $^2$ in the quarter by approximately \$18.7 million and \$1.6 million respectively.
+In September 2017, the Company's CUL stores in St. Maarten and St. Thomas and the RTW operations in the British Virgin Islands ("BVI") were significantly impacted by the category five hurricanes Irma and Maria.
+A CUL Store in St. Thomas and three RTW stores in the BVI require complete reconstruction and are expected to re-open over the next 15 months.
+A CUL store in St. Maarten was re-opened for limited service on November 17, 2017 and was fully operational on September 1, 2018.
+The hurricane related store closures negatively impacted sales and EBITDA2 in the quarter by approximately \$17.7 million and \$1.2 million respectively.
 Insurance proceeds are expected to be sufficient to cover repair and reconstruction costs.
-The Company also has business interruption insurance that will help mitigate the earnings impact of the store closures however, the settlement of these claims is expected to take approximately 9 to 12 months to complete.
+The Company also has business interruption insurance that will help mitigate the earnings impact of the store closures however, the settlement of these claims is expected to take approximately 6 to 9 months to complete.
 The settlement of the hurricane related claims and the receipt of payments are expected to result in insurance-related gains in the consolidated statements of earnings in subsequent periods.